Optimal $(2,\delta)$ Locally Repairable Codes via Punctured Simplex Codes: Introduction

 \subsection{Our Contributions and Techniques}

-In this paper, we focus on new constructions of $(2, \delta)$-LRCs.
+In this paper, we focus on new constructions of $k$-optimal $(2, \delta)$-LRCs via punctured simplex codes.
 We follow the construction of linear codes presented in \cite{constrLinearCode}.
-This construction has been applied to secret sharing schemes or LRCs by many researchers \cite{LuoConstrkoptimalBin,sss}.
-It is more intuitive to describe the properties of $(2,\delta)$-LRCs in the language of finite geometry, this converts the analysis of locality into how many lines pass through a point in projective geometry.
+This construction has been applied to secret sharing schemes or LRCs \cite{sss,LuoConstrkoptimalBin,Luopary}.
+We summarize the results and techniques of this paper as follows.